gfleetwood/handyman/README.md

-# Handyman
+# Overview

-## Intro

-A hodge-podge of useful Data Science functions.
+handyman is a hodge-podge of useful Data Science functions.

 ## Installation